 Turning Audience Engagement from a Feel Good Aspiration to a Core Business Metric

 Since the dawn of the discipline of marketing, linking the intentions of various key strategic priorities and activities with the ultimate measures of business success has been much more faith-based than linear and demonstrable.
 Advertising agencies struggle to connect the dots between a well-crafted ad placed to draw lots of attention, and the ring of a cash register.
-Digital activities have progressed the conversation somewhat, by enabling a very robust set of behaviors to be measured, monitored, and linked to a referral, preference or sale.
+Digital activities have progressed the conversation somewhat, by enabling a very robust set of behaviours to be measured, monitored, and linked to a referral, preference or sale.
 However, they offer little insight into “why” they are able to move the needle on any of the most important intended audience actions.

-Cult believes that, to understand and affect the motivations which drive people to behave in the most positive and mutually beneficial manner with the brands in their lives, we must study, measure, and embrace a metric that is the ultimate engine for meaningful audience behavior: Engagement.
+Cult believes that, to understand and affect the motivations which drive people to behave in the most positive and mutually beneficial manner with the brands in their lives, we must study, measure, and embrace a metric that is the ultimate engine for meaningful audience behaviour: Engagement.

 This paper outlines three key factors in the study, practice and measure of audience engagement: